Some new perspectives on d-orthogonal polynomials: Christoffel-Darboux type formulas

 with $J_{n}=0$.
 In addition, since $H_{n}=0$, we conclude that

 \begin{corollary} The following relation holds true for any integers $k>m>n\geq 0$ and $ r\geq 0$

 \end{corollary}

 We believe that there exist generalizations of (\ref{B50}) as well as of (\ref{B60}) for $d\geq 3$.
-Of course, it may be difficult to explicitly compute them for any $d\geq 3$ in this direction.
-Whereas, it seems that the above formula might be affords an alternative way of understood of the connection between the polynomials $\left\{K_n\right\}$ and $\left\{L_n(.;c)\right\}$ appeared in section \ref{sec:kern}.
+Of course, it my be difficult to explicitly compute them for any $d\geq 3$ in this direction.
+Whereas, it seems that the above formula might affords an alternative way of understanding of the connection between the polynomials $\left\{K_n\right\}$ and $\left\{L_n(.;c)\right\}$ appeared in \autoref{sec:kern}.

-We end this section by a somewhat more generalization of Christoffel-Darboux formula.
+The rest of this section is devoted to present further generalizations as well as other types of Christoffel-Darboux formula.
 From the following recurrences

 we get

 where

 since $I_{0}=1$, we have the following generalized Christoffel-Darboux type formula